 When working with clients, I explain how trust is essential in all healthy relationships.

-Without trust as the foundational piece, the walls of your marriage will come crumbling down.
+Without trust as the foundational piece, the walls of any marriage will come crumbling down.

 Foundational trust in a relationship works similar to a solid foundation found in any home.